ffissore/presentz.js/README.md

 If you think you plugin can be of benefit to presentz.js users, consider making a pull request and have included in the official distribution.

+### Reference

+You can browse the reference documentation at http://ffissore.github.io/presentz.js

 License
 -----------
 Copyright (C) 2012 Federico Fissore